 Anyone seeking Kehilla endorsement of an outside tikkun olam activity or who has questions about the policy/procedure should contact the Ad Hoc Committee at AdHoc@KehillaSynagogue.org.

 Anti-Death Penalty Action Group

-The Anti-Death Penalty Action Group doesn’t hold meetings, but you can get on our email list to be informed about upcoming events, vigils, and news.
+The Anti-Death Penalty Action Group doesn’t hold meetings, but you can get on our email list to be informed about upcoming events, vigils, and news by emailing Beth at firstname.lastname@example.org.
 Activities have included lobbying and petitioning, education, representation at conferences, hearings and rallies.
 The Kehilla Resolution Against the Death Penalty was adopted in 2000.

 Committee Against Abuse

 The Committee Against Abuse developed protocols to guide Kehilla in responding to domestic abuse within our community, and working with Shalom Bayit conducts healing services and regular trainings for the Kehilla staff.
 Click here to download Kehilla’s Guidelines on the Prevention of and Response to Abuse.